 You can also email firstname.lastname@example.org for general enquiries or Katie.email@example.com for NHS referrals into peer support.

-FAB have implemented a varied digital offer that includes the following options for infant feeding peer support:
+Whilst face to face support is for priority cases only, due to COVID19, FAB are still very actively supporting families across Lancashire.
+They have implemented a varied digital offer that includes the following options for infant feeding peer support:

 Families and Babies (F.A.B) provides breastfeeding support across Lancashire with friendly, trained peer supporters.